BrewhouseTeam/brewhouseteam.github.io/_posts/2014-11-04-big-data-with-elk-stack.md

 {% endhighlight %}

-We can get *logstash* to generate a proper *@timestamp* field (later used by Kibana) and to add geolocalization using the ip address with the following filters:
+We can get *logstash* to generate a proper *@timestamp* field (later used by Kibana) and to add geolocalization using the IP address with the following filters:

 {% highlight ruby %}
 # logstash.conf